modulo-so/modulo.so/index.markdown

 ## Overview

 Modulo ([modulo.so](https://modulo.so)) provides the open source, modular infrastructure for developers to build customizable smart-contract crypto wallet and payment apps that are secure, frictionless, and programmable, leveraging Modulo’s technical innovations in one-time-password authentication, air-gapped security, and keyless recovery.
-Modulo supports EVM compatible blockchains, and has operated in production under Layer 1 blockchains such as Harmony since Q4 2021.
+Modulo supports EVM compatible blockchains, and has operated in production under layer 1 EVM blockchains since Q4 2021.

 Modulo is founded by the developers who created 1wallet core and web edition ([github.com/polymorpher/one-wallet](https://github.com/polymorpher/one-wallet)).
 Modulo operates independently, and focuses on business-facing solutions and services, cross-chain infrastructure expansion, real-life use-case exploration, and the research and development of scaling and privacy technologies for the infrastructure, such as zero-knowledge proof.